Table of contents

 A major part of app owners is looking for the “first app version”.
-What is more, the first app version is considered MVP.
+What is more, the first app version is considered custom MVP.
 They think “I have a great idea.
 Oh, I will launch the app, then will put $5 per download, and will generate a lot of profit after.
 Sure, I need to make some promotion…” etc. Unfortunately, a lot of them don’t take into account that their app, their “child” needs anyone in this cruel world.
 If there is no plan of how to get to the market, your “child” would be stillborn.

-We need to explain what is MVP and what does MVP means quite often.
+We need to explain what is MVP and what custom MVP means quite often.
 It is not NBA-related “Most Valuable Player” and it is not “Model View Presenter”.
 It is a Wikipedia MVP meaning in Product Development.

-To show you the difference between the first app version and MVP in lean startup app development, let’s take an idea of a restaurant review-based app.
-What are the main points in such an app?
+To show you the difference between the first app version and custom MVP in lean startup app development, let’s take an idea of a restaurant review-based app.
+What are the main points of such an app?
 It is not enough just to create it.
 As you can meet a chicken and egg issue.
 You would have a small list of users from one side.
-And restaurant owners who don’t want to fill forms and update profile info.
+And restaurant owners who don’t want to fill out forms and update profile info.

 So, the main efforts should be on getting the first users who are in search of such an app (innovators).
 As for the places, we can take their info by ourselves and add it to the app as it is available to anyone.
-What is more, you don’t need to waste the time by visiting every place, negotiate with the owners, and get some funds for promotion — let’s keep this task for the later app version.
+What is more, you don’t need to waste the time by visiting every place, negotiating with the owners, and getting some funds for promotion — let’s keep this task for the later app version.

-We would suggest testing your idea-based MVP in your city.
+We would suggest testing your idea-based custom MVP in your city.
 Why?
 There should be people who would like to leave feedback about the places and check the rating before visiting any.
 If you couldn’t find such people you need to be lost in thought: “Are your audience interested in such an app?”.
 The only exception to this rule is if you are living in the middle of nowhere or somewhere in Tibet: monks don’t often visit restaurants.

-Why to start locally?
+Why start locally?

 We agree with Eric.
 According to Lean methodology, there is a need in testing ideas and hypotheses systematically.
 It is better to waste a couple of thousands and understand that the world does not need your “child” rather than lose hundreds of thousands and come to the same conclusion.
-This is the main point why do we suggest to concentrate your efforts on one city with enough restaurants and people who are visiting them.
+This is the main point why do we suggest concentrating your efforts on one city with enough restaurants and people who are visiting them.

 What to work on?

 We can work on attracting users to our Minimum Viable Product after getting all the places’ data.
 You would say, “my users are every person”.
 Yes, you are right, but all users are divided into categories: innovators, early adopters, early majority, late majority, and laggards.
 So, for the first step, we need to concentrate our efforts, even app features, on these innovators.
 Let’s assume that our innovators are girls who are hunting guys with big wallets.
 So, “where we can find them” and “how to attract their attention to our app”.
 Let’s say, they are using Instagram and Snapchat.
 They should be keeping an eye on such groups as “stylish accessories”, “fashion shoes”, “I’m princes”, etc. Let’s get in touch with them, simply send the link to our app presentation, and ask for their opinion.
-If we receive 20–30% of positive feedbacks you can make sure this will work.
+If we receive 20–30% of positive feedback you can make sure this will work.

-Since now, we can start on the development part.
+Now, we can start on the development part.
 Here is the difference between MVP and the first app version:

-Comparing Minimum Viable Product and original app development
+Comparing Minimum Viable Product and Original App Development

 Let’s go through the spreadsheet in detail:

-- We also suggest keeping Standard Email registration/login and add Social Authorization.
+- We also suggest keeping Standard Email registration/login and adding Social Authorization.
 In this case, you would be able to save time and money and still provide users with the possibility to get into it.
 As an alternative, we can swap between Social Authorization and Standard Email.
 As a rule, the choice is based on the Audience and Idea;

-- We won’t have a lot of users at first so we don’t need to leave feedbacks and comments features.
+- We won’t have a lot of users at first so we don’t need to leave feedback and comments on features.
 The main is to test the idea and our killer feature; there should not be login and registration as there is no required feature for this (comments, personal discount system, etc);

 - Unique feature = any app should have this to light you up among your competitors.
 Everything should be built around this uniqueness.